henriquenm/credere/README.md

-# Desafio Ruby on Rails - ByCoders CNAB Reader by Henrique
+# CNAB Reader by Henrique

 This application aims to process a CNAB file and save the information correctly in the database.